 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which supersedes nearly all existing revenue recognition guidance under generally accepted accounting principles.
 This ASU, as amended, is a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 This ASU also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
 The original guidance was effective for annual reporting periods beginning after December 15, 2016.
 However, in July 2015, the FASB agreed to delay the effective date by one year, with early adoption permitted, but not before the original effective date of the standard.
 Companies may use either a full retrospective or a modified retrospective approach to adopt this guidance.
-The Company anticipates adopting ASU 2014-09 on January 1, 2018 on a full-retrospective basis.
-Although the Company's evaluation of the guidance is ongoing, including the evaluation of the Company's contracts with its customers and the evaluation of information necessary to restate prior period financial statements, the Company expects the adoption of this guidance to have a material impact on its consolidated financial statements and related disclosures.
-Specifically, as disclosed above in Note 2, Basis of Presentation and Significant Accounting Policies - Revenue Recognition, the Company recognized revenue using the sell-through approach through March 31, 2017.
-Under ASU 2014-09, the Company will be required to estimate its sales allowances at the time of sale, resulting in earlier recognition of revenue.
+The Company anticipates adopting ASU 2014-09 on January 1, 2018.
+The Company's evaluation of the guidance is ongoing, including the assessment of the adoption method, the evaluation of the Company's contracts with its customers, and the evaluation of information necessary to restate prior period financial statements.
+At present, the Company has one source of revenue: the sale of NUPLAZID to its customers.
+The Company's evaluation of the customer contracts governing these sales is still underway.
+However, recognition of the Company's revenue under the new standard is expected to be materially consistent with the Company's current revenue recognition policy, which uses the sell-in method.
+The new standard is not expected to materially impact the timing or amounts of revenue recognized.